-United planners Financial Services was founded in 1987 as a nationwide full-service independent broker-dealer.
-It has since to become one of the preeminent hybrid broker-dealers and RIA firms, with continuing and consistent fiscal strenght.
+United Planners Financial Services was founded in 1987 as a nationwide full-service independent broker-dealer.
+It has since to become one of the preeminent hybrid broker-dealers and RIA firms, with continuing and consistent fiscal strength.

-"We have had a number of advisors

-who were with us for a number of years, were then lured away, thinking the grass was greener on the other side, but eventually came back to us," says United Planners' Cuffari-Agasi.
+"We have had a number of advisors who were with us for a number of years, were then lured away, thinking the grass was greener on the other side, but eventually came back to us," says United Planners' Cuffari-Agasi.
 "They found they were giving up stability, service, and the opportunity to make decisions for a slightly larger check, and so came back to us."

-While United Planners differs from other broker-dealers in a number of ways, there are four very important differentiators,
+While United Planners differs from other broker-dealers in a number of ways, there are four very important differentiators:

 Structure - United Planners operates in an unconflicted environment and puts its advisor partners in control.
-"Unlike most of our competitors, we are not conflicted about putting our advisors first and do not subordinate their best interests to public shareholders, private equity firms, or corporate parents," says United Partners' Shindel.
-"Our Limited Partnership structure, transparency, and the Partner Advisory Team keep our unconflicted focus on advisors and ensures United Planners' independent longevity and viability.
-Our advisors, through their independence, enjoy these same unconflicted benefits in service to their clients."
+Unlike most of its competitors, United Planners is not conflicted about putting advisors first and do not subordinate their best interest to public shareholders, private equity firms, or corporate parents.
+The Limited Partnership structure, transparency, and the Partner Advisor Team keep United Planners' unconflicted focus on advisors and ensures the company's independent longevity and viability.
+The advisors, through their independence, enjoy these same unconflicted benefits in service to their clients.